digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 brew install doctl
 ```

-After installation we have to initialize it using the DigitalOcean personal token created at the beginning of this blueprint (when asked just paste it):
+After installation, we have to initialize it using the DigitalOcean personal token created at the beginning of this blueprint.
+Paste the token when prompted:

 ```bash
 doctl auth init